 MFA - Arizona State University

 Studio Arts: Printmaking and Book Arts

-Joe Sanders’ creative production has focused on printmaking, handmade books and mixed media installation.
+Joe Sanders is an artist, administrator, and innovator.
+His creative production has focused on printmaking, handmade paper and mixed media installation.
 His interests include exploring intersections of art, science and technology.
-Collaborations with other artists fuel his work, as does the exploration and improvisation that occurs in the studio.
-Reflecting the contemporary movement toward an expanded print aesthetic, Sanders’ work has delved into sculptural installation as well as mixed media prints, questioning the canons of the print world and exploring the print as a bridge between sculpture, photography, printmaking and electronic media.
+Collaborations fuel his work, as does the exploration and improvisation that occurs in the studio.
+Sanders’ work has delved into mixed media prints and pulp painting, and he enjoys exploring the printed object as a bridge between various medium.

 After receiving an M.F.A. degree from Arizona State University, Sanders joined the faculty at the University of Georgia in Athens.
 In addition to his creative research focus, Sanders has served in many administrative roles.
 He served as Gallery Director, Graduate Program Coordinator, and Chair of the Printmaking Department in the Lamar Dodd School of Art during his tenure from 1988 to 2006, and he helped establish the Green Street Press letterpress studio and paper mill.
 He served as Professor and Chair of the Department of Art at Florida State University from 2006 to 2009, where he helped establish the FormLab and Small Craft Advisory Press.
 He held the Alan F. Rothschild Distinguished Chair of Art position at Columbus State University from 2009 to 2018, where he helped establish the Seaboard Depot Studios, CSU Pasaquan, Animation, and Graphic Design.
 He recently returned to full time teaching and studio practice.